RiftValleySoftware/RVS_BasicGCDTimer/README.md

     newTimer.resume()

-The timer will repeat until it is invalidated or deinitialized:
+If repeating, the timer will repeat until it is invalidated or deinitialized:

     newTimer.invalidate()

+If a "one-shot," then the timer is invalidated as soon as it completes.

 DEPENDENCIES
 =